TomFeldman2/cryptoapp/README.md

 # cryptoapp

-A server that teacks crypto currency changes
+A server that tracks cryptocurrency changes